tundish/blathnaid/blathnaid/book/chapters.rst

 ----------

 Then Krol caught sight of Jack's Trivet and thoughtfully traced the shape of one spoke with a thin bony finger.
-"Do you know what this one is?", he asked.
+“Do you know what this one is?”, he asked.

 Jack couldn't fathom what he meant.

-"This spoke stands for **Simplicity**", said Krol.
+“This spoke stands for **Simplicity** ”, said Krol.
 He continued, sounding slightly tipsy.
-"Simplicity.
+“Simplicity.
 Try to train that.
-It can be cultivated, can simplicity."
+It can be cultivated, can simplicity.”
 Jack was about to ask him to repeat himself, but when he looked he saw that Krol had fallen immediately to sleep.

 The Smiths